TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Introduction

 \section{Introduction}

 As \ac{AI} permeates all verticals, neural networks are deployed not only at the core of the network within large data centers, but also on much smaller end-user devices at the periphery of our distributed systems.
-The latter subdomain -- so-called \emph{edge AI} -- includes use cases in which \emph{always-on} devices monitor the physical environment in their vicinity and perform inference on time series of the data they continuously sense, in real time.
+The latter subdomain -- so-called \emph{edge \ac{AI}} -- includes use cases in which \emph{always-on} devices monitor the physical environment in their vicinity and perform inference on time series of the data they continuously sense, in real time.

 Popular examples include modern vocal interface use cases on wearable or portable devices with wake words (such as "\emph{Hey Google}" or equivalents).
-Precision agriculture or biodiversity monitoring use cases (such as TinyChirp~\cite{huang2024tinychirp}) incur continual on-board classification on sensed data.
-More use cases include compressed sensing and compressed communication over low-power networks, such as ~\cite{bernard2021compressed-sensing}.
+Precision agriculture or biodiversity monitoring use cases (such as TinyChirp~\cite{huang2024tinychirp}) incur continuous on-board classification on sensed data.
+Other use cases include compressed sensing and compressed communication over low-power networks, such as ~\cite{bernard2021compressed-sensing}.

-When the power source of such devices is a battery, minimizing energy consumption and \ac{RAM} usage become crucial.
-For this purpose, co-design of hardware and embedded software achieves great results.
-In terms of hardware, minimizing energy consumption typically results in using microcontrollers as described in RFC7228~\cite{rfc7228}, coupled with specialized hardware acceleration, when available.
+When the power source of such devices is a battery, minimizing energy consumption and \ac{RAM} usage becomes crucial.
+For this purpose, co-designing hardware and embedded software achieves great results.
+In terms of hardware, minimizing energy consumption typically yields using microcontrollers as described in RFC7228~\cite{rfc7228}, coupled with specialized hardware acceleration, when available.

-Embedded software running on such devices is programmed either \emph{bare-metal} at the register level, or coded against specialized embedded platforms such as RIOT~\cite{baccelli2018riot}.
-The fields of TinyML and edge AI tackle challenges such as designing ultra-efficient neural network architectures and computation short-cuts to fit typically stringent resource constraints on microcontrollers.
-For instance: a total \ac{RAM} budget smaller than 50 KiB, Flash memory smaller than 250 KiB, and a single-core CPU running at 80MHz, using various 32-bit architectures such as Arm Cortex-M, Espressif ESP32 or RISC-V 32-bit variants.
+Embedded software running on such devices is programmed either \emph{bare-metal} at the register level, or coded against ultra-compact operating systems such as RIOT~\cite{baccelli2018riot}.
+The fields of \ac{TinyML} and edge \ac{AI} tackle challenges such as designing ultra-efficient neural network architectures and computation short-cuts to fit typically stringent resource constraints on microcontrollers.
+For instance: a total \ac{RAM} budget smaller than 50 kB, Flash memory smaller than 250 kB, and a single-core CPU running at 80 MHz, using various 32-bit architectures such as Arm Cortex-M, Espressif ESP32, or RISC-V 32-bit variants.

-In this context, we introduce \methodName, a new embedded software framework combining novel algorithms to drastically reduce the RAM footprint of neural network inference on time series data streams.
+In this context, we introduce \methodName, a new embedded software framework combining novel algorithms to drastically reduce the \ac{RAM} footprint of neural network inference on streams of sensor data time series.
 More precisely, our contributions are as follows.